suit-wg/architecture/draft-ietf-suit-architecture.md

 ## Friendly to broadcast delivery

-This architecture does not specify any specific broadcast protocol however, given that broadcast may be desirable for some networks, updates must cause the least disruption possible both in metadata and payload transmission.
+This architecture does not specify any specific broadcast protocol.
+However, given that broadcast may be desirable for some networks, updates must cause the least disruption possible both in metadata and payload transmission.